 If your doctor's surgery is not open, you can contact the NHS on 111.
 NHS 111 is available 24 hours a day, 365 days a year, calls are free from landlines and mobile phones.
 You should use the NHS 111 service if you need medical help or advice but it is not a life-threatening situation.

-If you feel at immediate risk of harm to yourself, go straight to your nearest Accident and Emergency department or call the Emergency Services on 999.
+In an emergency go straight to your nearest Accident and Emergency department or call the Emergency Services on 999.

 To speak to someone in confidence, the Samaritans are available 24 hours a day, 7 days a week.